 West Dorset is known for its good local food and pet friendly pubs.

-The Jurassic coastline stretches for miles along the south coast of England from Exmouth in Devon right through Dorset to Studland Bay.
+The Jurassic coastline stretches for just short 100 miles along the south coast of England from Exmouth in Devon right through Dorset to Studland Bay.
 The Jurassic Coast Trust work tirelessly to keep this remarkable coastline special and unique,

 The South West Coast Path stretches for 630 miles stretching from Minehead in Somerset in the North, right round the Cornwall and Devon coast, through Dorset to the shores of Poole Harbour.